Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 	- Download this specific driver only and install manually.
 - See [Reinstalling GPU drivers from the OEM's website](/wiki/reinstalling-gpu-drivers.html#method-3-oem-website) for more information on installing GPU drivers.
 ## Troubleshooting 🔧
+### If you can acces to Windows:
+1. Open up Device Manager by pressing <kbd>Win</kbd> + <kbd>X</kbd> and then clicking the "Device Manager" option on the Power Users menu.
+2. In the Device Manager window, find the device that's causing you problems (you might have to expand a category), right-click the device, and then click the "Properties" command.
+3. Click the Driver tab at the top of the window, and then click "Roll Back Driver."
+4. Windows prompts with a warning and asks you why you're rolling back to a previous driver.
+Click a response and then click "Yes."
+If you feel the need, you can leave a detailed response in the Tell Us More field, located at the bottom of the window.
+5. Windows then automatically restores your driver to the previous version, which could take up to 5-10 minutes
 ### Safe Mode

 1. Enter Safe Mode:

 Safe mode is a diagnostic tool, which loads Windows with only the essential drivers.
 This allows you to access Windows even if the problematic driver is causing issues during normal boot.